-All learners are encouraged to engage with school activities and trips.
-Trips are chosen to include and be accessible to all learners.
+All learners are invited to attend school activities and trips.
+Trips are chosen to include and be accessible to all.
 Any barriers to attending will be addressed on an individual basis and will be discussed in conjunction with the Lead Teacher, learner and parent or carer.

 - 6.2: How do you involve parents / carers in planning the support required for their child to access activities and trips?

 Parents or carers will be informed of any trips and potential issues to attending discussed and assessed by the Lead Teacher.